Jonglee999/RequirementVIBE-LEE-/docs/README.md

 ## Extending with Other API Providers

-This project is designed to work with OpenAI-compatible APIs (like DeepSeek).
-However, you can easily extend it to support other API providers such as OpenAI, Anthropic Claude, Google Gemini, or any custom API.
+This project is designed to work with any OpenAI-compatible API via the centralized gateway (`config/models.py`).
+Out of the box it ships with presets for DeepSeek, OpenAI, Anthropic Claude, Grok, and Google Gemini, and you can add more by editing the model registry.

 ### Architecture Overview

 The project uses the OpenAI SDK pattern, which is compatible with many providers:
-- **DeepSeek**: Uses OpenAI-compatible API (current default)
+- **DeepSeek / Grok / Perplexity**: OpenAI-compatible endpoints (configured via centralized gateway)
 - **OpenAI**: Native OpenAI API
-- **Anthropic**: Requires `anthropic` SDK
+- **Anthropic**: Requires `anthropic` SDK (add to requirements if used directly)
-- **Google Gemini**: Requires `google-generativeai` SDK
+- **Google Gemini**: Requires `google-generativeai` SDK (add when needed)
-- **Other providers**: Many support OpenAI-compatible endpoints
+- **Other providers**: Many expose OpenAI-compatible endpoints; register them in `config/models/roles`.

 ### Step-by-Step Guide to Add a New API Provider